Mole (animal): Diet

 Moles are omnivores, but their diet primarily consists of earthworms and other small invertebrates found in the soil.
 The mole runs are in reality "worm traps", the mole sensing when a worm falls into the tunnel and quickly running along to kill and eat it.
 Because their saliva contains a toxin that can paralyze earthworms, moles are able to store their still-living prey for later consumption.
 They construct special underground "larders" for just this purpose; researchers have discovered such larders with over a thousand earthworms in them.
 Before eating earthworms, moles pull them between their squeezed paws to force the collected earth and dirt out of the worm's gut.

 The star-nosed mole can detect, catch and eat food faster than the human eye can follow.

 Breeding

 Breeding season for a mole depends on species, but is generally from February through May.
 Males search for females by letting out high-pitched squeals and tunneling through foreign areas.

 The gestation period of the Eastern (North America) mole (Scalopus aquaticus) is approximately 42 days.
 Three to five young are born, mainly in March and early April.
 Townsend's moles mate in February and March, and the 2–4 young are born in March and April after a gestation period of about 1 month.

 Social structure

-Moles are allegedly solitary creatures, coming together only to mate.
+Moles appear to be solitary creatures, coming together only to mate.
 Territories may overlap, but moles avoid each other and males may fight fiercely if they meet.